A 6-Step Guide To Moving And Working Overseas (From Someone Who’s Actually Done It)

 I hate to say it because I don’t want to put anyone off their plan, but I have to warn you: things will be hard.
 Being far away from family and friends, and often in opposite time zones, means you won’t have your support system around.
 Finding a career job will be harder without a network.
 Navigating your new home’s culture and customs will be tricky.

-But I can promise you it’ll be worth it.
+But I can promise you moving overseas will definitely be worth it.
 Every clichéd thing you’ve heard or read about moving and working overseas is true.
 You’ll “have the time of your life”, “grow as a person” and “learn to love yourself”.
 And who knows… like I did, you might never leave.